 Canadian Embassy in Venezuela

 Canadian consular services can help travellers with many issues they may face including passport services.
-Travelers to Venezuela receive consular support from the Embassy of Canada in Colombia:
+Travellers to Venezuela receive consular support from the Embassy of Canada in Colombia:

 Canadian Embassy in Colombia